afollestad/ason/README.md

 array.add("Hello", "World!");
 ```

-And of course, you can retrieve and remove objects by index:
+You can retrieve and remove objects by index:

 ```java
 JsonArray<Json> array = // ...